First, let’s clear up what this question means as it is often misunderstood. As experienced property experts, we get asked this very often.

 The time to “sell” a property can mean one of two things:

-Opposite to this, in a “cold” market, timescales will extend – possibly even up to 8 weeks.
+Previously, certainly, since Covid, we have had the opposite of this – a “hot” market.
+In a hot market, timescales will get lower – possibly even as low as a few days.
 So, whenever you decide to market your property for sale, check how the property market is performing in your area.

 No matter where you are, if you call us we can tell you how your area is performing – 01327 878926.